birkaransachdev/hunting-sims/README.md

 ## Using the Tool

+Note: This tool currently only works with 3 phase nodes.

 Step 1)  Clone this `hunting-sims` repository.
 Navigate into the src directory by running: `cd introDSSsim` in the Command Prompt/Terminal.

 Step 2) Run the command `python create_hunting.py` in your terminal.